ARM-software/vscode-cmsis-csolution/README.md

 1. On macOS:

-    The CMSIS-Toolbox is currently not signed, so you must de-quarantine its binaries as explained in the [General comments](#general-comments) section.
+    The CMSIS-Toolbox is not signed, so you must de-quarantine its binaries as explained in the [General comments](#general-comments) section.

     Run the command from the terminal: